 The best time to visit Alghero Sardinia

 Alghero is a great place to visit throughout the year.
 If you intend to enjoy the beaches, you are better off traveling in the summer months between June and September.
-You may want to avoid the two mid weeks of August as that’s when it gets most crowded and prices tend to rise then.
+You may want to avoid the two central weeks of August as that’s when it gets most crowded and prices tend to rise.

 Make sure to read my other posts: